-Why Are ‘Oodle’ Dog Breeds So Popular?
+Why ‘Oodle’ Dog Breeds Are So Popular in Australia

 It’s official, the most popular dog breed in Australia in 2020 was the Cavoodle!
 Pet Insurance Australia released their list of the 20 most popular dog breeds in Australia.
 Also on the list is the Labradoodle at number 10, the Spoodle at number 12 and the Groodle at number 18.
 But what’s the deal with all of these Oodles?
 Why are they so popular in Australia and the rest of the world?
 Keep reading to learn more about Oodles.